zerolawtech/ZAP-Tech/docs/papers & research/ZAP Whitepaper.md

     <li>secondary market (shareholder-->shareholder or shareholder-->Org)</li>
 </ul>

-On the next page are some illustrative examples, for various Org types, of common transferability restrictions
+Below are some illustrative examples, for various Org types, of common transferability restrictions

 <table>